aws-samples/aws-datasync-migration-workshop/workshops/nfs-migration/module3/README.md

 #### 3. Mount the NFS share on the Application server

-1. Return to the CLI for the Application server and run the following command to create a new mount point for the File Gateway share (if the CLI is frozen, close the window and reconnect using the steps in module 1):
+1. Return to the CLI for the Application server and run the following command to create a new mount point for the File Gateway share:

         $ sudo mkdir /mnt/fgw